 There’s so much pressure on modern relationships to be perfect.
 We hear about "the one" and project this fairy tale onto our partner.
 The wedding day is often the epitome of that, with expectations that are just out of control.
 You need to give your friend a healthy dose of reality.
 “You can also remind them that no relationship is perfect,” Hartstein says. ”It’s normal to have things in a partnership that are problematic.
 One wouldn’t throw out the baby with the bathwater because of a few fights or disagreements.”

-Have Some Agency—But Remember You Can’t Change It All
+Have Some Agency—but Remember You Can’t Change It All

 Ultimately, getting married is a huge, but very personal, decision.
 Their jitters will also be personal.
 You can’t be inside her head.
 And even if there are major problems, you can’t make your friend see them—or fix them.
 That’s on them.
-All you can do your best to take control of the situations and snap them out of their nervousness.
+All you can do is try your best to take control of the situations and snap them out of their nervousness.
 At the end of the day, how they feel about their wedding and whether they decide to go through with it or not is their decision.
 Your opinion and your actions will only go so far—so let yourself off the hook a little.

 Dealing with pre-wedding jitters always feels really tricky, but more often than not it can be sorted out with a pep talk.
 Remember, you know your friend and you know how to get through to her, so don’t be afraid to think outside the box.
 But if the nerves seem to point to bigger problems, try to stay measured.
 Ultimately, you’re just there as support—it’s her decision.